 Healthy Heart Africa reaches more patients

-Our Healthy Lung programme is designed to build local health systems to support the diagnosis and treatment of respiratory diseases.
+This year the Healthy Lung programme expanded to the Philippines and Mexico, bringing the number of markets we are active in to 13.
+The Healthy Lung programme is designed to build local health systems to support the diagnosis and treatment of respiratory diseases.
 This includes capacity building of healthcare professionals, medical infrastructure and policy advocacy.
-Healthy Lung was launched in 2017 in nine Asian countries.
-This year it expanded its reach by going into four new countries: Saudi Arabia, United Arab Emirates, Oman and Mexico (see map below).
-Learn more here.